tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 I got back in the car, feeling uneasy.
 Afraid.
 Why?
 Because we both had the same dream?
 Because I thought I saw something in the dark?
 Maybe it was all just in my head.
 Trauma does strange things, people told me.
 But at that moment, I knew it was time to find out one way or the other.

 First, I stopped home to grab my stash of cash.
 It was all the tips I’d made last summer, some allowance from yardwork for my dad, and left over change from when Dad left money for our dinner when he worked late.
 Then I drove to Cherry Hill, an upscale suburb of Philly, where there’s a Best Buy.
-I can’t remember the last time I didn’t order online, but desperate times...
+I can’t remember the last time I bought something in person, rather than order online, but desperate times…

-I talked to a guy there, figured out the best option I could afford: Google Nest, a 3 pack of cameras, which was on sale but still wiped out all my cash.
+I talked to a guy there, figured out the best option I could afford: a Google Nest - a 3 pack of cameras - which was on sale but still wiped out all my cash.

 I spent the day setting them up on the roof.
 One directly over Chloe’s window.
 The other two strategically placed to cover 180 degrees of that side of the house.
 I connected them to my PC remotely, got the live feeds up and running, and adjusted the cameras until I was satisfied.
 I put away the tools I’d used and went to go pick up Chloe and my dad.

-I excused myself early from dinner, saying I told friends I’d be online to play a game.
+I excused myself early from dinner, saying that I told my friends I’d be online to play a game.
 On my way upstairs, I snagged some Wawa iced green tea and a bag of Doritos.
-I shut myself in my room and posted up in front of my monitor with my Bose noise cancelling headphones on.
+I shut myself in my room and posted up in front of my monitors, displaying the live camera feeds, with my Bose noise cancelling headphones on.
 By my side, I had an old baseball bat that I’d found in the garage.
 By midnight, the tea and chips were decimated.
 I got up from time to time to pace, staying awake.
 But sometime, maybe an hour later, I must’ve drifted off.

 I awoke later to voices.
 Groggy, it took a minute to process.
 It was the wail, though now it was much more human, much softer, more the whisper.
 I couldn’t make out any words.
 Then, I heard a response.
 Chloe’s voice, muffled but recognizable.
 I stared at the monitors, seeing nothing.